-- To provide integrated knowledge of derivative instruments and critical understanding of applications of relevant derivative instruments to hedge a position in underlying markets. - To develop capability of students in undertaking critical analysis of alternative approaches to hedging against risk positions taken in underlying markets and the ability to offer value-driven and logical arguments for judgements.

-- To develop the capability of students to identify, demarcate, analyze, and effectively address complex issues related to hedging with derivative instruments and apply practice-driven solutions with theory-driven arguments. - To develop flexibility and adaptability of the students to apply specialized knowledge of derivative instruments and professional skills to practical hedging contexts. - To demonstrate practical knowledge of how to hedge price risks of plastic, selected metals, gold, maize, wheat, sunflower, shares, bonds, interest rate, and foreign exchange with derivate instruments.
+- To provide integrated knowledge of derivative instruments and a critical understanding of applications of relevant derivative instruments to hedge a position in underlying markets. - To develop students' capability in undertaking a critical analysis of alternative approaches to hedging against risk positions taken in underlying markets and the ability to offer value-driven and logical arguments for judgments. - To develop the capability of students to identify, restrict, analyze, and effectively address complex issues related to hedging with derivative instruments and apply practice-driven solutions with theory-driven arguments. - To develop flexibility and adaptability of the students to apply specialized knowledge of derivative instruments and professional skills to practical hedging contexts. - To demonstrate practical knowledge of hedging price risks of plastic, selected metals, gold, maize, wheat, sunflower, shares, bonds, interest rate, and foreign exchange with derivate instruments.